Author of Whistleblower

 Fowler’s moving talks address audiences young and old trying to find their place in an unjust world.
 By sharing her story of overcoming the odds and using her experience, privilege, and position to speak out against injustice, she motivates people to be the heroes of their own stories and take power into their own hands to continue the fight for equality.

-Fowler is currently the technology op-ed editor at the New York Times.
+Fowler is currently a contributing writer and the former technology op-ed editor at the New York Times.
 In addition to Time, she has been named a “Person of the Year” by The Financial Times and the Webby Awards, and she joined the ranks of Fortune’s “40 under 40” list, Vanity Fair’s “New Establishment” list, Marie Claire’s “New Guard” list, the Bloomberg 50, the Upstart 50, the Recode 100, and more.
 In addition to Whistleblower, Fowler has also authored a book on computer programming.
 Prior to her position at the Times, she worked at Stripe as the founding editor in chief of Increment.
 She is based in San Francisco.

 Praise for Susan Fowler